uiowa/uiowa/policies/index.md

 # Policies

-# ATTENTION: We're moving our Documentation to our [SiteNow Website](https://sitenow.uiowa.edu/policies)

 ## 'WWW' Addresses

 The SiteNow service is set up to redirect www requests to the bare domain equivalent.
 Redirecting from a bare domain to the www equivalent is not supported.